 What to feed and how much?

-Some ‘good doers’* (see end of page for definition), may need a diet plan, but their daily intake of food should not fall below 1.5% of their bodyweight.
+Some good doers* (see end of page for definition), may need a diet plan, but their daily intake of food should not fall below 1.5% of their bodyweight.
 Discover more tips on managing weight.

 The Equine Digestive System and how it works

 Equines are herbivores (plant-eaters) and often consume grass and hay.
-They have evolved to be trickle feeders and they spend most of their time roaming and grazing, meaning they should eat little and often.
+They have evolved to be trickle feeders and spend most of their time roaming and grazing, meaning they should eat little and often.

 Below is a simple guide to the digestive system which will support your understanding of the importance of feeding and nutrition.

-The digestive tract is unique as it digests some food in the foregut (oesophagus, stomach, small intestine) by enzymes and then other food is broken down by fermentation in the hind gut (caecum, large colon, small colon, rectum).
+The digestive tract is unique as it digests some food in the foregut (oesophagus, stomach, small intestine) by enzymes and then other food is broken down by fermentation in the hindgut (caecum, large colon, small colon, rectum).

 Feeding guidelines for all horse owners